bitmax-exchange/bitmax-futures-api-doc/misc/doc-balance-update-messages.md

 # WebSocket - Futures Balance Update Messages

 You will receive all balance updates via WebSocket.
+Currently there are three types of balance update messeages:

-All contract position changes (e.g. change in `BTC-PERP` positions) will be streamed by the `futures-position` channel; all collateral changes (e.g. change in `BTC` balance) will be streamed by the `futures-collateral` chanel.
+* All contract position changes (e.g. change in `BTC-PERP` positions) will be streamed by the `futures-position` channel;
+* All collateral changes (e.g. change in `BTC` balance) will be streamed by the `futures-collateral` channel;
+* Order status update will be streamed by the `order` channel.

+Once you are subscribed to the `order:futures` channel, you will receive all three types of messages.

+## execId and txNum

+Some balance updates are done in batches.
+For instance, `FuturesPnlSettlemnt` will change both of you contract position and the collateral balance.
+You will receive two consecutive messages.
+You should consumer both messages before making any trade decision. `txNum` help you to identify such batches and `execId` helps you retrieve information about each batch.

+* `execId` is of type `Long` and is ever increasing.
+Within each account, it is the unique identifier for each balance update batch.
+You can use it to retrieve full details of all updates within the same transaction via RESTful API.
+* `txNum` is of type `Short` and is ever decreasing.
+For a batch of `n` balance updates, the first message will have `txNum = n-1`, the second message will have `txNum = n-2`, and the last message will have `txNum = 0`.

+You should only make trade decisions when the last balance update message you have received has `txNum = 0`.

 ## Placing a Maker Order